 There are simple steps you can take in order to prevent yourself falling prey to electoral fraud:

-- keep polling cards and postal ballots safe at home, not allowing others to handle them at any time
+- keep poll cards and postal ballot packs safe at home, not allowing others to handle them at any time

-- if you arrive at the polling station and someone has voted in your name, notify the Presiding Officer who will provide you with a tendered ballot allowing you to vote
+- if you arrive at the polling station and someone has voted in your name, notify the Presiding Officer.

 - when filling in postal ballots, do so alone.
 Do not allow anyone else to see you choice or cast it on your behalf